<> <> <> <>

 You might remember you forgot to do something.
 Push it aside and remind yourself that for 10 minutes, you have no obligation.
 Set the timer, and:

-1. Sit comfortably, with your spine erect, either in chair or cross-legged on a cushion.
+1. Sit comfortably, with your spine erect, either on a chair or cross-legged on a cushion.

 3. Gradually become aware of the process of breathing.
-Pay attention to wherever you feel the breath most clearly—either at the nostrils, or in the rising and falling your abdomen.
+Pay attention to wherever you feel the breath most clearly — either at the nostrils or in the rising and falling of your abdomen.

-4. Allow your attention to rest in the mere sensation of breathing.
-(There is no need to control your breath.
-Just let it come and go naturally.)
+4. Allow your attention to rest on the mere sensation of breathing.
+There is no need to control your breath.
+Just let it come and go naturally.

-5. By this point you your mind will be wandering.
+5. By this point, your mind will be wandering.
 An amazing success here is noticing your mind has wandered.
 Honestly, take a second, this is a big ass win, man.

 Noticing when your mind wanders